book cover of Saint Valentine\'s Day Murder

 In 1415 Sir Edward Parcival Bancroft joined King Henry the fifth's retinue to wage war in France.
 Edward distinguished himself at Agincourt and was ennobled for his bravery and valour.

 King Henry returned in triumph to London.
 Lord Edward Bancroft rode south, exploring a country he'd become enchanted with.
 He reached Lisle, and fell in love with the daughter of the local Seignour, Lady Madeleine de Lisle.
-They married and one year later, he escorted her home to Bancroft Hall.
+They married and he escorted her home to Bancroft Hall.
 For six months they appeared happy and content.
 Then one fine summer's day, Lady Madeleine walked out of the house and vanished, never to be seen or heard of again.

 Unless Persi, and Swift's wife, Florence can find her, or at least, uncover what happened to her...